JacBinon/SOHPMORE-DESIGN/docs/assignments/A05/index.md

 # Analysis
 4. Comparing the numbers all of the features required the dimensions from the stress equations, however for feature C the two were very close.
 The dimensions were within 60 thousandths of each other.
-5. One place that I made and error and caught it was while solving my stress equation on feature E. In the numerator I had the correct numbers, but in the denominator, I had the deflection numbers.
+5. One place that I made an error and caught it was while solving my stress equation on feature E. In the numerator I had the correct numbers, but in the denominator, I had the deflection numbers.
 Fortunately I caught this before solving and moving on.
 This would not have affected my math for any of the other features, but it may have caused the entire mount to fail under load.
 6. One assumption I made was assuming that the cylinder the strap on was a cantilever beam with the load on then tip.
 I chose this one over the distributed load to prevent failure in the event the strap slipped down the feature.
 If I were to choose the distributed load this feature would end up thinner.
 I decided it was best to design for the worst case scenario.

 # Fits Feature